The cycle class of the supersingular locus of principally polarized abelian varieties

 with the summation over all isomorphism classes of supersingular elliptic curves defined over $\overline{\FF}_p$.

-We will denote by $N_g$ the number of irreducible components of the supersingular locus, where each irreducible components is counted with a weight $w$ with $1/w=\# {\rm Aut}(X_{\eta})$, where $X_{\eta}$ denotes the principally polarized abelian variety corresponding to the generic point of the irreducible component.
+We will denote by $N_g$ the number of irreducible components of the supersingular locus in the stacky sense, that is, where each irreducible component is counted with a certain weight $w$ related to the automorphism group as explained below.